 The following basis must be considered for this contract:

-In providing the contractually agreed services per Appendix 01 “List of contractually agreed products/ services,” consider the accepted pharmaceutical rules and all relevant legal requirements at the time of the execution, in particular <<e.g., and EU-GMP-guidelines, ISO-Norm: please adapt to relevant legal requirements>>.
+In providing the contractually agreed services per Appendix 01 “List of contractually agreed products/ services,” consider the accepted pharmaceutical rules and all relevant legal requirements at the time of the execution, in particular (e.g., and EU-GMP-guidelines, ISO-Norm: please adapt to relevant legal requirements).

-<<Add for contract laboratories, otherwise delete>>…...<<Short name>> is under the obligation to comply with all valid legal requirements in disposing of all samples, waste and spillage.
-The disposal of product rests may only proceed after consultation with «CUSTOMER“ and in accordance with the Appendix 02 “CUSTOMER and SUPPLIER Matrix of responsibilities”.
+Add for contract laboratories, otherwise delete (Short name) is under the obligation to comply with all valid legal requirements in disposing of all samples, waste and spillage.
+The disposal of the product rests may only proceed after consultation with «CUSTOMER“ and in accordance with Appendix 02 “CUSTOMER and SUPPLIER Matrix of responsibilities”.

-<<Short name>> and «CUSTOMER“ name the persons listed in Appendix 03 “CUSTOMER and SUPPLIER contacts” as contact partners for all questions.
+(Short name) and «CUSTOMER“ name the persons listed in Appendix 03 “CUSTOMER and SUPPLIER contacts” as contact partners for all questions.
 Changes and alterations must be communicated in writing immediately.

 Contractual object

-This general < is the legal confirmation of the general conditions and processes between the CUSTOMER and SUPPLIER which are necessary in order to achieve the pursued quality objectives and comply with the legal requirements.
+This general Quality Assurance Agreement is the legal confirmation of the general conditions and processes between the CUSTOMER and SUPPLIER which are necessary in order to achieve the pursued quality objectives and comply with the legal requirements.

 CUSTOMER requests SUPPLIER products/services according to CUSTOMER’S needs.
 All contractual products / services are defined in the Appendix 01 “List of contractually agreed products / services”.

-The clauses of this contract are valid for all assignments .<<please adapt>> in order to test drugs or other services bound by GMP which are issued after the signing of this contract and before its termination.
-The <<please adapt>> analyses or services will be carried out according to the state of medical science and technology.
+The clauses of this contract are valid for all assignments .(please adapt) in order to test drugs or other services bound by GMP which are issued after the signing of this contract and before its termination.
+The analyses or services (please adapt) will be carried out according to the state of medical science and technology.

 The commercial aspects are defined in a separate contract.
 The assignment of individual services / product deliveries takes place through a separate order from CUSTOMER each time.